 Cultural Heritage for Inclusive Growth is a two-year pilot programme exploring ways in which local culture can improve the lives of individuals around the world.

 In a 2018 British Council report, we explored the notion that cultural heritage could contribute to inclusive growth.
 In the report, we share findings from a sector consultation and international research suggesting that when people or communities are given the opportunity to engage with, learn from and promote their own cultural heritage, it can contribute to social and economic development.

-By 'inclusive growth' we mean economic growth that benefits all levels of society.
+By 'inclusive growth' we mean developing tangible opportunities which create economic and social growth that benefits everyone.

 By 'cultural heritage' we mean any type of cultural object or activity that is connected to an individual’s history and identity.
 This could be anything from the built environment to cultural traditions such as music and language.

-The report advocates for an ‘inclusive way of working’.
-This means engaging with individuals and local communities and connecting them with their heritage, whilst also working to support institutions to effect positive change for all levels of society.
-The idea is that this will not only lead to economic growth but will also lead to better social welfare.
+The report advocates for an ‘inclusive way of working’ and so we have developed a pilot programme to explore the concept based on a people-led approach.
+This means engaging with individuals and local communities and supporting them to promote their own cultural heritage, whilst also working with wider levels of society to support and effect positive change.
+The idea is that this not only lead to economic growth but will also lead to better social welfare.

-Through these programmes, we are exploring what the notion of cultural heritage for inclusive growth means to people on the ground.
-Through the two year programme (2018-2020) we will share our findings in the UK and internationally to help to pioneer this new way of creating sustainable economic and social growth in developing countries.
+We will share our findings from the two year programme (2018-2020) in the UK and internationally to help to pioneer new ways of creating sustainable economic and social growth through cultural heritage.

 Want to know more?
 Read more on each of the individual country pilots below or get in touch.